Labasa: Sports

 Labasa is a soccer loving town.

 The Labasa soccer team is known as the "Babasiga Lions" and play their home games at Subrail Park.
 Its most famous talent is Roy Krishna, born and bred in Siberia, a farming community about five kilometres from Labasa town.
-Roy Krishna is also Fiji's flag bearer to the 2019 Pacific Games held in Samoa.
+Krishna was also Fiji's flag bearer to the 2019 Pacific Games held in Samoa.